 - Constituents aren’t just donors.
 They can also be volunteers, members, corporate sponsors, service recipients, and anyone else who has a hand in furthering your mission.

-- Clean your current records before counting, and get rid of any constituent profiles that are no longer pertinent to your mission (a good rule of thumb is to delete records that have been inactive for 3 years).
+- Clean your current records before counting, and get rid of any constituent profiles that are no longer pertinent to your mission (a good rule of thumb is to delete records that have been inactive for three years).
 That way, you’re not wasting any money on profiles for constituents who are no longer contributing to your cause.

 - Think ahead.
 You want your nonprofit CRM to be able to grow with you.
-If you only purchase enough profiles to accommodate the constituents you have currently, you’ll have to purchase new software sooner rather than later.
+If you only purchase enough profiles to accommodate the constituents you have currently, you’ll have to buy new software sooner rather than later.
 Leave yourself some room for growth!

-5. Consider setup needs.
+5. Consider your CRM setup needs.

 Considering that you’ll be transferring a hefty amount of data between systems, the hard truth is that the CRM setup process will invariably be involved.